MustafaKullab/novastore-backend/README.md

 ## Author

-**Mustafa Kullab** — University web application development coursework project.
+**Mustafa Kullab** — Built as a personal project to apply and deepen Express/Node.js skills after completing backend fundamentals.